MaryamAsgarinezhad/obsidian/DevOps/CDN.md

 lua_package_path "/lualib/lualib/?.lua;";
 ```

-Then we can "require" the modei
+Then we can "require" the .lua modules written available in this directory in our code.

 -------------------------------------------